 The annual tie dye parties included an Art Fair.
 Each year had a theme, such as oceans, stories, or multi-cultural traditions.
 We set up easels and paint jars, and provided piles of materials for a multitude of art and crafts, from bread dough sculptures to eggshell mosaics to pastel murals.

 We invited the entire neighborhood—school and church families, too.
 At least 70 people attended.
-One year, the Milwaukee Journal Sentinel even paid us a visit and featured the fair in the Neighbors section of the newspaper (1996)!
+One year, thanks to my dear friend Norma, the Milwaukee Journal Sentinel even paid us a visit and featured the fair in the Neighbors section of the newspaper (1996)!
 At the easel (left) is my daughter Audrey (4) and friend Amy.
 At the other easel (right) are my 2 daughters, Kaia (6) and Audrey (4).

 A favorite yearly activity was making Potato Heads.
 Another shout-out to Family Fun Magazine–which arrived monthly in my mailbox.
 We had no internet magazines back then.